-Pheholic acids are simple phenols, having a functional acid group and varying number of hydroxyl groups at different Positions.
+Phenolic acids are simple phenols, having a functional acid group and varying number of hydroxyl groups at different positions.
 Acid hydrolysis of plant tissues releases a number of ether soluble phenolic acids, some of which are universal in distribution.
 These acids occur either associated with lignin or are bound to the glycosides.
-They are also seen as depsides and as esters in hydrolysable tannins.
-Phenolic acid, which are almost universally distributed in Angiosperms are p-hydroxy benzoic acid, vanillic acid and syringic acid, which are the components of lignin.
+They are also seen as depsides or as esters in hydrolysable tannins.
+Phenolic acids which are almost universally distributed in Angiosperms are p-hydroxy benzoic acid, vanillic acid and syringic acid, which are the components of lignin.
 Gentisic acid is also fairly widespread.
-Salicylic acid and the related o-pyrocatechnic acids are abundent in the Ericaceae.
+Salicylic acid and the related o-pyrocatechuic acids are abundant in the Ericaceae.
 Ellagic acid and gallic acids are located in many plant groups of the Polypetalae.
-The phenolic acids are extracted in ether alongwith the flavonoid aglycones from the hydrolysed extract

-(Fraction A and B) of plant materials.
-They are analysed as follows.
+The phenolic acids are extracted in ether along with the flavonoid() aglycones from the (hydrolysed extract (fraction A & B) of plant materials.
+They are analysed as follows:

-Analysis of phenolic acids in the combined other fraction (A and B) was carried out by two-dimensional ascending paper chromatography.
-Benzene : acetic acid: water (6:7:3, upper organic layer) in the first direction and sodium formate : formic acid : water (10:1:200) in the second direction were used as irrigating solvents.
-The sprays used to locate the compounds on the chromatograms were diazotised p-nitreaniline or diazotised sulphanilic acid and a 10 % Na2CO3 over spray (Torahim and Towers, 1950).
+Analysis of phenolic acids in the combined ether fraction (A and B) was carried out by two-dimensional ascending paper chromatography.
+Benzene: acetic acid: water (6:7:3, upper organic layer) in the first direction and sodium formate : formic acid : water (10:1:200) in the second direction were used as irrigating solvents.
+The sprays used to locate the compounds on the chromatogram were diazotised p-nitra-aniline or diazotised sulphanilic acid, followed by an over spray of 10% Na2CO3 (Ibrahim and Towers, 1960).

-Diazotization: 0.7 gms of p-nitraaniline/sulphanilic acid was dissolved in 9 ml of HCl and the volume made up to 400 ml.
-Five ml of 1% NaNO2 was taken in a volumetric flask and kept in ice till the temperature was below 4C.
-The diazotized sprays were prepared by adding 4 ml of p-nitraaniline/ sulphanilic acid stock solution to the cooled NaNO2 solution.
-The volume was made up to 100 ml with ice cold water.
+Diazotization: 0.7 gm Of p-nitra-aniline/sulphanilic acid was dissolved in 9 ml of HCl and the volume made up to 100 ml.
+Five ml of 1 % NaNO2 was taken in a volumetric flask and kept in ince till the temperature was below 4°C. The diazotized sprays were prepared by adding 4 ml of p-nitraaniline/sulphanilic acid stock solution to the cooled NaNO2 solution.
+The volume was made upto 100 ml with ice cold water.